libertyernie/CrosspostSharp/README.md

 account.
 Information for all accounts will be stored in the file ArtSync.json, so keep that file secure!

+When you're logged into DeviantArt or Weasyl, your three most recent submissions will appear along the left side of the window.
+Click the thumbnail to load the full image and fill in the information boxes.

+The general layout of the window is as follows (top to bottom).

+* Image
+* Title
+* Tags/keywords for this submission

 ### Weasyl

 You can obtain a Weasyl API key at https://www.weasyl.com/control/apikeys.